voelzmo/codex/deploy/aws.md

 should be additions.
 The numbers may differ from the above output, and that's okay.

-Now, to pull the trigger, run `make apply`:
+Now, to pull the trigger, run `make deploy`:

 ```
-$ make apply
+$ make deploy
 ```

 Terraform will connect to AWS, using your Access Key and Secret